 The University Multicultural Mentor Program (UMMP), provided through Multicultural and Diversity Affairs, is a valuable opportunity for first-year incoming undergraduate students to enhance their collegiate experience at the University of Florida.
 As they prepare to navigate the university during their first year, faculty and staff are here to assist them to begin building their professional network.
 Being involved in a mentoring relationship opens up the opportunity for first-year students to deepen their relationship with the University of Florida and to jump start their academic careers by gaining insight and receiving support from great mentors.

 UMMP is a mentoring program that matches a first-year undergraduate student with a faculty or staff mentor to assist with the student’s transition to college.
-This program makes a large university campus seem smaller as connections are made and mentors encourage our students to take advantage of at the University of Florida, but UMMP is unique with the aim to make the transition to college easier and the goal of achieving a college degree more attainable and enjoyable.
+This program makes a large university campus seem smaller as connections are made and mentors encourage our students to take advantage of all UF has to offer.

 University Multicultural Mentor Program (UMMP) is designed to support first-year students in their transition to the University of Florida.
 This mission is achieved through goal setting, active participation in one-on-one monthly interactions between mentors and mentees and participation in UMMP events.

 - To facilitate relationship between faculty/staff and students.

 - To help students acclimate to the college life and UF through involvement, campus resources, and academic success.

 - “I think that this program was a good way to ease the uncertainty about how to interact with faculty and to get more out of the college experience.
 It removes some of the pressure… – Mentor

 - “[She] is engaged in our lab research program and outreach activities and realized how much she enjoys working with kids in an educational setting and she is looking to taking more classes on this topic (environmental education)” – Mentor